frontend-london/olympic-medals-table/README.md

 11. I've added ESC and ENTER handlers to the modal
 12. Table is showing countries
 13. Added sorting to table: by Gold first, Silver next and Bronze thereafter;
-14. Added list of countries to modal window
+14. Added list of countries to modal window.
+Country that has already been used is removed from the list.
-15. Added flags of countries to table
+15. Added flags of countries to table.
-16. Added editing country medals functionality
+16. Added editing country medals functionality.
-17. Added remove country functionality
+17. Added remove country functionality.
+Removed country is back again on available countries list.
+18. Added message when there is no countries in the table.

 ### Roadmap
-1. All React components meeting the requirements.
+In the moment of creating Pull Request, project is already meeting all of the requirements.
+It's available online at http://enside.pl/olympic-medals-table/ Still, soon I'll add extra functionalities:
-2. I'll add Redux to use instead of React State.
+1. Redux to use instead of React State.
-3. Write tests using Enzyme (and jest)
+2. Tests using Enzyme (and jest)

-Modal window functionality to be added:
-   * Ability to add country medals using modal window
-   * Select with list of countries instead of input
-   * Validating data in the modal window before it's added (country name required)

-Table functionality to be added:
-  * Dynamic list of countries
-  * Sorting
-  * Country flags
-  * Ability to edit/remove country

 ### Problems
 1. Missing componentWillUnmount() with document.removeEventListener("keyup", this.escFunction, false) in src\app\components\ModalAddCountry\modal.tsx .
-The reason of it is that typescript type check was returning error to both KeyboardEvent and EventListenerOrEventListenerObject .
+The reason of it, is that typescript type check was returning error to both KeyboardEvent and EventListenerOrEventListenerObject.
 This can help to fix this error: https://stackoverflow.com/questions/47166369/argument-of-type-e-customevent-void-is-not-assignable-to-parameter-of-ty?rq=1